Entanglement structure of current-driven diffusive fermion systems: Symmetric simple exclusion process

-From these relations it directly follows that (\ref{eqn:pcliff}) satisfies Eq.~(\ref{eqn:dpdt}).
+From these relations, it directly follows that Eq.~(\ref{eqn:pcliff}) satisfies (\ref{eqn:dpdt})/(\ref{eqn:dpdt2}).
 This algebra can be used to efficiently compute the probability amplitude of any configuration by recursively reducing the number of $A_{\tau_i}$ matrices in the representation of $P(\tau_1,\dots,\tau_L)$ from $L$ to zero.
 Explicit representations of these matrices are given in Ref.~\cite{Derrida93}.
-The one and two point connected correlations functions for $i<j$ are given by \cite{Derrida07}
+The one- and two-point connected correlations functions for $i<j$ are given by \cite{Derrida07}